UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

      - Still not released, see TODO list below.

 ## TODO Before release
+- Double check all F nodedef's have proper Drivers
+  - Copy F versions of all tags to C
+- Only add necessary drivers based on tag_type in wTag
+- What happens when authorization expires?
+- What happens when authorization is removed?
 - Really test sensor changes when I am home
-- Only add necessary drivers based on tag_type
+  - Humidity & water detected.
+  - Out of Range
+  - Online
 - Test if slaveId changes when a tag is deleted and undeleted?
    - May need to link the mac & slave id in customData
-- Copy F versions of all tags to C?
 - Query Tag's on startup?
 - Short poll query when Motion=True to change motion
 - What are the other motion settings door_open...
 - Query to reset Motion when it's True?
   - Don't seem to get motion timout in updates?
-- Finish handling all GET commands, only update is currently handled.
+- Finish handling all GET commands, only update is currently handled?
 ```
 2018-02-16 20:44:03,737 ERROR    wtController:get_handler: Unknown command '/too_humid'
 2018-02-16 20:44:03,738 ERROR    get_handler: code=500 message=Command /too_humid failed